 Strong reactions, even when they feel “warranted”, increase stress and impair judgement.
 Whether it’s a system outage, human error, or responding to somebody else’s strong reaction, it’s important to keep cool and collected.
 Remember to stop, breathe, & think before you act.
 A calm response isn’t a negligent one.
 Staying composed and basing decisions on facts will help the team to make a solid plan and move forward with confidence.
 A blameless post-mortem (or Post Incident Review) is a great way to learn valuable lessons from whatever happens.

 In the wilderness, paying causal but continuous attention to subtle signs in the environment can, quite literally, make the difference between life and death.
 For technology teams, it’s equally important to understand what “normal” looks like and any changes.
 Treat the environment as a rich source of interesting data to read.
 Use this data to identify and solve the little problems before they become big ones and be ready for major changes when they come.
 Advanced real-time monitoring tools are great for this, but just as valuable are frequent conversations among the team to ask “how’s it going?”.
 Is our test-suite throwing a few false-positives?
-Did the last few builds a little longer than usual?
+Did the last couple of builds take a little longer than usual?
 Interesting… let’s dig into that and see what’s going on.

 Despite my best efforts, I am not an especially funny person.
 But I appreciate the importance of keeping the mood light (except when it shouldn’t be).
 Silly hats, props, fun retrospective games and ice-breakers, and opening meetings with jokes or funny anecdotes are all good ways to break the tensions that arrive when a team is doing complex, difficult work and things aren’t going perfectly (which happens to every growing team sooner or later).
 Find and celebrate those little moments of joy and lightness whatever the situation.